remorses/spiceflow/README.md

 ## How it works

-The plugin will replace the content of files with `"poor mans use server"` at the top with inside the `pages/api` directory to make the exported functions callable from the client.
+The plugin will replace the content of files with `"poor man's use server"` at the top with inside the `pages/api` directory to make the exported functions callable from the client.

 When processing the file for the server the plugin creates an API handler that follows the JSON RPC spec.
 The API handler works both with edge and Node.js runtimes.